Resources: Innocence Projects

 West Virginia Innocence Project

-Accepts cases of actual innocence in West Virginia; DNA and non-DNA cases; three or more years left to serve; will consider arson and shaken baby syndrome cases.
+Accepts cases of actual innocence in West Virginia; DNA and non-DNA cases; three or more years left to serve.
 Serves West Virginia only.

 Legal Resources, Innocence Projects